KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Category & Tier:** Patch / 1 - Essential

-**Installation Method:** .bat Patcher
+**Installation Method:** .bat Patcher / .sh script

 :::note
 Installation Instructions
-:   Place DelDuplicateTGA-TPC in your main game folder (NOT override!), run it, say that **TPC should be deleted** and do not manually confirm.
+:   **For Windows:** Place DelDuplicateTGA-TPC in your main game folder (NOT override!), run it, say that **TPC should be deleted** and do not manually confirm.
 If you are on a Mac or other device that cannot run .bat files, you can also try downloading the [3C-FD tool](https://github.com/J0-o/3C-FD-Patcher) to identify the duplicates.
 If you aren't comfortable with downloading C3-FD, a list of all the files you will need to manually delete can be found [here](/modding/mod_builds/k1/delete).

     **MAKE SURE THIS SCRIPT RUNS PROPERLY!** On some operating systems, overzealous antivirus setups, or filepaths with particular characters in them it may fail.
 If the file outputs "Finished, Press any key to continue" but does not list any files it deleted, it *is not working*, and if it does not work it *will* crash your game.
 You can try to resolve this by moving your Override folder to a different location (I recommend a subfolder in your Documents or Downloads directories), putting the .bat file there and running it through that directory, but if that doesn't work you will need to manually go through and delete the duplicates from the link above.

+    **For Linux:** Download the script from the linked GitHub page.
+The script does assume you're using the default installation path for the Steam version; if you aren't, you just need to change the GAMEDIR variable at the top of the script to point to your game folder (NOT your override folder) before you run it.
+You may have to run the script twice, if a given TPC file has BOTH a matching TGA file and a matching DDS file.
 :::

 ### Ultimate Character Overhaul Patches